rafaelsetragni/awesome_notifications/README.md

 AwesomeNotifications().isNotificationAllowed().then((isAllowed) {
   if (!isAllowed) {
-    // Insert here your friendly dialog box before call the request method AwesomeNotifications().requestPermissionToSendNotifications();
+    // Insert here your friendly dialog box before call the request method
+    // This is very important to not harm the user experience AwesomeNotifications().requestPermissionToSendNotifications();
   }
 });